Once upon a time, stress was an occasional response to stimuli.

-Please note that these are two distinct oils with different properties, even though they are often used interchangeably.
+Please note that tangerine essential oil and mandarin oil are two distinct oils with different properties, even though they are often used interchangeably.
 I am only combining them into one entry because they not only share a botanical name but many therapeutic benefits as well.

 Either of these oils can be used for stress-related issues, especially insomnia, nervous exhaustion and tension, fatigue, restlessness, and anxiety.

 29. Chamomile Maroc (Ormenis multicaulis)

 Always pay attention to the botanical name when purchasing essential oils.
 It is imperative to know that you are getting the correct one, especially when some sound so similar as it is with chamomiles.